Maybe that's because they were taught not to talk to strangers, and they were taught to not talk about themselves.

 What were the results?
 The problem was fixed, they got a beautiful home, they became a loyal customer, they told their friends.

-One important point when storytelling, is that your story must be real.
+One important point when storytelling, is that your narrative must be real.
 Hypotheticals land like duds.

 We buy from people in whom we believe.